EPW80/Audio-Wave-generation/README.md

 To compile the program, navigate to the directory containing the source file (let's say it's named sineWave.cpp), and use the following command:

 ```
-g++ -o sineWave sineWave.cpp -lsndfile
+g++ main.cpp waveForms.cpp -o main -lsndfile
 ```

 To run the output binary, use this command:

 ```
-./sineWave
+./waveGen
 ```

-When run, the program will create a file named sine.wav in the same directory, containing a WAV file with the frequency and duration selected from terminal input
+When run, the program will create a file named audio.wav in the same directory, containing a WAV file with the frequency and duration selected from terminal input

 ## Notation